JuliaLang/julia/doc/src/manual/faq.md

 ### [What does "type-stable" mean?](@id man-type-stability)

-It means that the type of the output is predictable from the types of the inputs.
-In particular, it means that the type of the output cannot vary depending on the *values* of the inputs.
+It means that the return type is predictable from the types of the inputs.
+In particular, it means that the return type cannot vary depending on the *values* of the inputs.
 The following code is *not* type-stable:

 ```jldoctest